iss4cf0ng/DuplexSpyCS/README.md

 This tool is designed and written for educational and ethical demonstration only, please do not use for illegal purpose.\
 And do not execute it on target without authorization! :(

+# Acknowledgement
+To all cybersecurity experts, researchers and remote access tool authors, respect!

 # Feature
 - Windows RAT
 - Encrypted TCP socket communication (AES-256-CBC + RSA-4096)